udaybhaskar578/ST-FleetManager/README.md

       Employee has a limited access in making changes to the master data in the system.
 He has the ability to perform the following actions
       - Create a user
       - Update the user profile
-      - Create, Read and Update a Bus(Vehicle Information)
+      - Create, Read, Delete and Update a Bus(Vehicle Information)
       - Create, Read and Update a Garage entry
       - Create, Read and Update a Maintenance Request on a given bus